pran-7-5/eco_style/README.md

 Airlines operate at a current rate, very expensive.
 But don't take them right away after identifying or women children will die out of water, hunger and exhaustion.
 But to a few places you have to send them by airlines, just adjust them in empty seats, slower process but cheap.

 Now to stop them from coming, we have to eliminate currency notes.
-Our own people who can't use phones are very difficult to find, anyway they have to use card payment, plus the CBDC is ready to just launch it, there is no other way.
+Our own people who can't use phones are very difficult to find nowadays, anyway they have to use card payment, plus the CBDC is here now, there is no other way.
 And we have to block their countries' banks from operating here.
 CBDC can work without the internet that means the money stays on each device like Bitcoin but Bitcoin has some more advanced features like it replaces banks all together, it just needs good AI bots to handle customer issues.
 We can discuss cryptocurrency later, it's a vast topic.

 Now to stop them thinking about leaving their country requires improving their agriculture, arts and culture, and the internet.
 And we have to send un troops to eliminate the ter,ror,ists, and those sending them bullets(who are the double dealers anyway).